-Below are summaries of the main California Propositions that may affect your property taxes.
-If you have questions about property taxes in general, you can go to your county's website for more property tax information - El Dorado County, Sacramento County, and Placer County.
+Below are summaries of the main California property tax Propositions that may affect your property taxes.
+If you have questions about property taxes in general, you can go to your county’s website for more property tax information – El Dorado County, Sacramento County, and Placer County.
 If you have questions about Mello Roos and property taxes, go HERE.
-If you need additional proposition information you can contact the local tax assessor or you can go to the California Board of Equalization for further information on the California Propositions and how they may affect you as a homeowner, a home buyer, or a home seller.
+If you need additional proposition information you can contact the local tax assessor or you can go to the California Board of Equalization for further information on the California property tax Propositions and how they may affect you as a homeowner, a home buyer, or a home seller.

-The granddaddy proposition of them all is Proposition 13 which was the result of a bit of a California tax revolt and essentially established the base year value concept for property tax assessments.
+The granddaddy property tax proposition of them all is Proposition 13 which was the result of a bit of a California tax revolt and essentially established the base year value concept for property tax assessments.
 Those who owned their homes prior to 1978 initially reaped the greatest benefit as the 1975-1976 fiscal year served as the original base year in determining the assessment of real property.
 From there the annual increase over the base year value is limited to the inflation rate (using the California Consumer Price Index) or 2% whichever is less.
-Another benefit that came as a result of Proposition 13 is that the property tax rate is fixed at 1% plus voter approved assessment bonds (currently it is approximately 1.25%).
+Another benefit that came as a result of property tax Proposition 13 is that the property tax rate is fixed at 1% plus voter approved assessment bonds (currently it is approximately 1.25%).
 This property tax rate (approx. 1.25%) is the calculation used whenever a property or any portion thereof has a change in ownership or if it has been newly constructed and it is applied to the value at the time the property is transferred.
 With the recent reduction in California home values, the stability of the property tax rate has been a contributing factor in home affordability for many first time home buyers.
 You can research the full explanation of Proposition 13 by looking up Section 2 of Article XIII A of the California Constitution.

 Proposition 3 is a little less known and it allows for a transfer of a property’s base year value to a replacement property when a property has been taken as a result of eminent domain proceedings, an acquisition by a public entity, or a government action resulting in a judgment of inverse condemnation.
 There are specific requirements that must be met and you can find a full explanation of this Proposition by looking up Section 2 (d) of Article XIII A of the California Constitution and section 68 of the Revenue and Taxation Code.

 Proposition 8 (Decline in Value) passed in 1978 which amended Proposition 13 to recognize declines in value for property tax purposes.
 Proposition 8 requires the county assessor to annually enroll either a property’s adjusted base year value (the Proposition 13 value) or its current market value, whichever is less.
 This usually becomes a topic of discussion when there is an extreme decline in property values.
 Most county assessors are on top of this since they are required to do so, but if your property taxes appear to grossly exceed the current property values then you should contact your county assessor or a real estate professional to look into the matter.
 Just remember that when it comes to taxes; what goes down will usually go up and when the markets improve the tax assessor can reinstate the Proposition 13 value.
-The reference for this Proposition is Section 2(b) of Article XIII A of the California Constitution and section 51 of the Revenue and Taxation Code.

 Proposition 58 provides an exclusion from reassessment when real property transfers between parents and children.
 This is a great benefit to take advantage of.